 Marvin Wood Clad Replacement Windows

-Marvin Replacement Windows combines timeless beauty with state-of-the-art window performance.
-Marvin Windows, the experts in wood clad windows, give you fabulous features that last including:
+Marvin Replacement Windows combines timeless beauty with state-of-the-art window performance in both fiberglass and wood clad window options.
+As experts in wood clad windows, Marvin gives you fabulous features that last including:

 - Versatile—Windows available up to 10.5 feet high, and up to 5.5 feet wide.